 Amazing, right?!
 She promised to bring BOB!
 Of course, she mentioned it in passing, maybe she was joking but I have expectations.
 I know you do too.
 We can all sit and read NOTES FROM A NECROPHOBE with Bob the skeleton while sipping beer.
 It sounds majestic!
 Anyone who harasses tourists in a port-a-potty is bound to be a fantastic conversationalist.
 Make sure you come to Books, Brews & Boos, August 14th at Strangeways Brewery to find out.
 Until then, buy the books, read &review and follow Tina at www.notesfromanecrophobe.com.

-Also if you have any great ideas as to what she should do with her skeletal family, tell me first so I can take the credit let us know!
+Also if you have any great ideas as to what she should do with her skeletal family, t

 No comments: